Julia Jacquette

 Julia Jacquette (born 1964) is an American artist primarily based in New York City and Amsterdam.
-She grew up in the Upper West Side by Columbus Avenue which was where her families apartment was.
-Jacquette studied at Skidmore College in Saratoga Springs, NY (1986) and Hunter College in New York City (1989–92).
+She grew up on the Upper West Side of Manhattan.
+Jacquette earned degrees from Skidmore College in Saratoga Springs, N.Y.
+(1986), and Hunter College in New York City (1989–92).

-Jacquette's work has been shown widely at galleries and museums around the world including Holly Solomon Gallery in New York City, David Klein Gallery in Birmingham, MI, the MoMA in New York, and Galerie Oliver Schweden in Munich, Germany.
-Her work is featured in several prestigious collections including the Museum of Modern Art in New York City, the National Museum of Women in the Arts, the Rhode Island School of Design Museum in Providence, RI, the Museum of Contemporary Art in Sydney, Australia and the Museum of Fine Arts in Boston.
+Jacquette's work has been shown widely at galleries and museums around the world, including Holly Solomon Gallery in New York City; David Klein Gallery in Birmingham, Mich.; the Museum of Modern Art in New York; and Galerie Oliver Schweden in Munich, Germany.
+Her work is featured in several prestigious collections, including the Museum of Modern Art in New York City; the National Museum of Women in the Arts; the Rhode Island School of Design Museum in Providence, R.I.; the Museum of Contemporary Art in Sydney, Australia; and the Museum of Fine Arts in Boston.

 She is a member of the board of directors of the MacDowell art colony in Peterborough, New Hampshire.

 In 2017, Unrequited and Acts of Play, a retrospective exhibit, was mounted at the Wellin Museum in Clinton, New York.
 The exhibit featured site-specific murals, a variety of paintings, and a series of gouache drawings.